 Undertake a space survey at the start of your lease

 To ensure the area listed in the commercial space description is the size stated, it’s worth undertaking your own space survey to get an accurate measurement.
 This is especially important because you will be paying your rent per sqm.
-What’s more, commercial leases usually run over a long period of time, so getting this correct at lease commencement is worthwhile.
+What’s more, commercial leases usually run over a long period, so getting this correct at lease commencement is worthwhile.

 Everything is negotiable

 Almost everything in a commercial lease is up for negotiation.
-But if you are not experienced in negotiating commercial property contracts it can be difficult to know where to begin or what aspects are the most important to negotiate on.
-When you consider that there are over 40 clauses to be negotiated (including rents, incentives and maintenance) in the average commercial lease it pays to have a professional on your side.
+But if you lack experience in negotiation, it can be challenging to know where to begin.
+When you consider that there are over 40 clauses to be negotiated (including rents, incentives and maintenance) in the average commercial lease, it pays to have a professional on your side.

-Looking for expert advice on negotiating your next commercial lease, sourcing the perfect space to suit your business needs, and/or negotiating the best commercial lease terms on your behalf?
+Are you looking for expert advice on negotiating your next commercial lease, sourcing the perfect space to suit your business needs, or negotiating the best commercial lease terms on your behalf?
 That’s what we do best!